Form matters. Startups in Germany, done right.

 - options for individual founders

 Anyone wanting to register or establish a startup in Germany will at some point face the same question: which legal form is most suitable for my business?
 In Germany, as in any other EU country, there are lots of options.
 Each of them comes with advantages and disadvantages.
 And each meets the needs of certain companies better than those of others.
-For instance, when launching your startup on your own you will most have other needs and challenges compared to doing so with partners.
-The amount of experience you have also plays a role in choosing the legal form for your startup.
+For instance, when launching your startup on your own you will face other needs and challenges compared to doing so with partners.
+The amount of experience you have also plays a role in choosing the right legal form for your startup.
 As does the size of your business.
 Or the amount of risk you are willing to take.

 Form matters.
 Startups in Germany, done right.